 The best way to understand if a glue type will be right for your use is to know where the advantages and disadvantages of each glue lay.

-In our guide to glue we cover the most popular glue formulas used for woodwork to help you decide which is the right option for your use.
+In our guide to glue, we cover the most popular glue formulas used for woodwork to help you decide which is the right option for you.

 PVA

-PVA or Polyvinyl acetate is the wood glue that all carpenters have come to know and love.
-Commonly referred to as wood glue or white glue, PVA has set itself to be the best all-purpose wood glue on the market.
+PVA, or Polyvinyl acetate is the wood glue that all carpenters have come to know and love.
+Commonly referred to as wood glue or white glue, PVA has set itself as the best all-purpose wood glue on the market.

 Pros of using PVA glue

-• Curing- PVA-based glues cure in the air, meaning that between brands and on different materials, PVA glue will retain a relatively consistent and predictable cure time.
+- Curing- PVA-based glues cure in the air, meaning that between brands and on different materials, PVA glue will retain a relatively consistent and predictable cure time.
+However, newer PVA formulations, such as Titebond III, offer shorter cure times and higher durability.

-• Non-Toxic - PVA is one of the few wood glues that are completely nontoxic.
-Working in closed environments without ventilation is not a problem when using PVA.
-This is mainly why PVA remains a staple in schools for arts and crafts work.
+- Non-Toxic - PVA is one of the few wood glues that is completely non-toxic.
+Working in closed environments without ventilation is not a problem when using PVA, which is mainly why it remains a staple in schools for arts and crafts work.
+However, please note that some industrial-grade PVA glues may contain additives requiring ventilation.
+Always check the label.

-• Strength - PVA is a strong glue, at times, even stronger than wood.
-PVA may not be quite as strong as other available glues but remains more than strong enough for most woodworking applications.
+- Strength - PVA is a strong glue, at times, even stronger than wood.
+Although it may not be quite as strong as other available glues, it remains more than strong enough for most woodworking applications.

 Cons of PVA glue

-• Temperature - PVA glue should not be used in freezing temperatures for extended periods.
+- Temperature - PVA glue should not be used in freezing temperatures for extended periods.
 Temperatures well below freezing will cause the polymer bonds to freeze and break, rendering the glue useless after excessive freezing and reheating cycles.
-Getting cold on the odd occasion is not a problem, if to be used outside in areas that often drop below freezing, PVA is not the right glue for you.
+Getting cold on the odd occasion is not a problem.
+If used outside in areas that often drop below freezing, PVA is not the right glue for you.

-• Water-soluble - PVA is water-soluble and not waterproof.
+- Water-soluble - PVA is water-soluble but not waterproof.
 Getting wet for short periods of time will not be a problem.
 Being submerged in water, especially for longer periods, will damage the glue and eventually lead to failure.
 If you live in a rainy area and need glue outdoors, PVA is not well suited to the task.

-• Degradation - PVA will not degrade on its own, but in anything other than a perfect environment, bacteria, and fungi will eventually degrade PVA breaking the polymer bonds.
-This is by no means a quick process, but worth noting if making outdoor furniture you intend to last for a long time.
+- Degradation - PVA will not degrade on its own, but in anything other than a perfect environment, bacteria, and fungi will eventually degrade PVA, breaking the polymer bonds.
+This is by no means a quick process, but it is worth noting if making outdoor furniture you intend to last for a long time.

-• Material - PVA is only suitable for porous materials.
-Wood, cloth, and paper are the best use cases for PVA glue; however, it falls short when it comes to gluing smoother materials like plastic metal or glass.
+- Material - PVA is only suitable for porous materials.
+Wood, cloth, and paper are the best use cases for PVA glue; however, it falls short when it comes to glueing smoother materials like plastic, metal or glass.

 Polyurethane Glue

-Polyurethane glue, or often referred to as waterproof glue or gorilla glue, is a polymer-based permanent elastic adhesive which has become a staple in the construction and woodworking industries.
-Unlike PVA glue, polyurethane is not predominantly a wood glue but an all substance adhesive.
+Polyurethane glue, often referred to as waterproof glue or gorilla glue, is a polymer-based permanent elastic adhesive that has become a staple in the construction and woodworking industries.
+Unlike PVA glue, polyurethane is not predominantly a wood glue but an all-substance adhesive.

 Pros of polyurethane

-• Versatility - Polyurethane can adhere to even the smoothest substances, making metal and glass well within its adhesive ability.
-If you need to glue anything other than just wood, polyurethane glue overtakes PVA ineffectiveness.
+- Versatility - Polyurethane can adhere to even the smoothest substances, making metal and glass well within its adhesive ability.
+If you need to glue anything other than wood, polyurethane glue overtakes PVA's ineffectiveness.

-• Waterproof - Polyurethane glue is not water-soluble, meaning your joints will remain waterproof for many years to come.
-Unlike PVA glue, polyurethane does not draw in moisture, so can be used in a wet environment with zero loss of strength.
+- Waterproof - Polyurethane glue is not water-soluble, meaning your joints will remain waterproof for many years to come.
+Unlike PVA glue, polyurethane does not draw in moisture, so it can be used in a wet environment with zero loss of strength.

-• Large surface - Due to the polycrystal bond nature of polyurethane glue, it excels at large surface area gluing work
+- Large surface - Due to the polycrystal bond nature of polyurethane glue, it excels at large surface area glueing work.

-• Shear force - Polyurethane expands into wood fibre when use on an end grain.
+- Shear force - Polyurethane expands into wood fibre when used on an end grain.
 This results in a load force just as strong as PVA, while also achieving a much higher resistance to shear forces.

 Cons of polyurethane

-• Cost - Polyurethane glue is considerably cheaper than epoxy, it is also considerably more expansive the PVA glue.
-If the nature of work is only on wood, PVA achieves a much better cost to performance ratio.
+- Cost - Polyurethane glue is considerably cheaper than epoxy; it is also considerably more expensive than PVA glue.
+If the nature of work is only on wood, PVA achieves a much better cost-to-performance ratio.

-• Toxic - Polyurethane glue releases fumes which can be toxic if inhaled for an extended period of time.
+- Toxic - Polyurethane glue releases fumes that can be toxic if inhaled for an extended period of time.
 When working with polyurethane glue, be sure to work in a well-ventilated area or outdoors.

-• Expansion - Polyurethane expands on curing, which can often push glue out of joints and make a rather large mess.
-Be sure to have to rub alcohol or acetone on hand to tackle any spills before drying.
-If left to dry, it will require acetone to try to weaken the exterior bonds and a scraper.
+- Expansion - Polyurethane expands on curing, which can often push glue out of joints and make a rather large mess.
+Be sure to rub alcohol or acetone on hand to tackle any spills before drying.
+If left to dry, acetone will be required to weaken the exterior bonds and a scraper.
 Be sure to take care not to damage your surface finish when scraping off the excess.

 Epoxy